livingdocsIO/documentation/public/design/migrations.md

 The rendered document is delivered by the Livingdocs Server with the help of the various render decorators that produce channel-specific output.
 For the Livingdocs editor the render decorators are currently a black-box, i.e., there is no WYSIWYG for everything going on in the render decorators.
 We could (and should) think of preview modes using the render decorators.

 Changes to the render decorators are not subject to migrations.
 They do require a re-publish of the document however to be applied.
-The same is true for changes in the rendering behavior of the Livingdocs Engine (though changes should be much rarer there).
+The same is true for changes in the rendering behavior of the Livingdocs Framework (though changes should be much rarer there).

 ## Migration algorithm